hsihohuang/kiddochan/README.md

 ### Font Style
 Font-style: cute
-## you can choose: default , cute , cool , custom
+## you can choose: default, cute , cool , custom
 ## Note: default custom font is "ReenieBeanie", you can change this to yours
 ## if you want to change the default custom font, you have to add custom font files(.ttf, .woff, .svg, .eot) in `kiddochan/source/font`
 ## (you can use [this tool](https://www.web-font-generator.com) to generate your web font)